google/pigweed/pw_log_rpc/docs.rst

 RpcLogDrainThread
 -----------------
 The module includes a sample thread that flushes each drain sequentially.
+``RpcLogDrainThread`` takes an encoding buffer span at construction.
+``RpcLogDrainThreadWithBuffer`` takes a template parameter for the buffer size, which must be large enough to fit at least one log entry.

 Future work might replace this with enqueueing the flush work on a work queue.
 The user can also choose to have different threads flushing individual ``RpcLogDrain``\s with different priorities.

 Calling ``OpenUnrequestedLogStream()`` is a convenient way to set up a log stream that is started without the need to receive an RCP request for logs.